 Positions as Festival Staffers/Interns offer excellent professional development towards careers in arts management and opera production, as well as practical experience in specialized areas of interest.
 Many past Festival Staffers have gone on to successful careers in these fields.

-Fourteen positions as Festival Staffers are available for the summer season, with a full time commitment from May 31 through August 14, 2016.
+DESCRIPTION: Fourteen positions as Festival Staffers are available for the summer season, with a full time commitment from May 30 through August 14, 2017.
 All Festival Staffers serve as ushers during most performances and perform daily general operational duties throughout the summer including office support, garden watering, facility maintenance/light cleaning and switchboard operation.
 Internship areas include: office/music library, events/party planning, public relations/marketing, gift shop/retail assistance, house/company management, stage management, wardrobe, props and wigs/makeup.
-In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $300 and a one-time roundtrip travel stipend.
+In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $300 and a one-time round trip travel stipend.

-Deadline: No later than March 15, 2016.
+APPLICATION PROCEDURES: Deadline: No later than March 15, 2017.
 Early applicants will be considered first.
-Phone interviews will begin in late January 2016 and positions will be filled on a rolling basis as qualified applicants are identified.
+Phone interviews will begin in late January 2017 and positions will be filled on a rolling basis as qualified applicants are identified.
 The required application can be downloaded below.
 Materials should be emailed to Karen T. Federing, Director of Production at email@example.com.